DuranAlexanderHughes/rshell/README.md

 'test' command in linux works by using the sys calls described elsewhere in this file, which require a 0 when an operation executed without error and a non-zero when an error occurred.
 While in c++, to verify that a path exists using created 'test' function, true is 1 and false is 0.
+Additionally parse will check single commands to see if they contain the input redirection symbol, '<'.
+If it finds '<' it strips it from command's string before executing and in that fashion it correctly handles input redirection.

 <h3>Cmd:</h3>
 The Cmd class has two functions, 'tokenize' and 'execute'.
 Tokenize is